-Burning Foot Beer Festival is located at Pere Marquette Beach and will run from 3pm – 9pm with guild enthusiast members getting in at 2pm.
-Traffic at the beach will be very busy this time of year so we encourage you to arrive early and enjoy some rays at the beach.
+Burning Foot Beer Festival is located at Pere Marquette Beach and the event runs from 3 pm – 9 pm.
+Lakeshore Brewers Guild enthusiast members will be allowed to enter at 2 pm.
+Traffic at the beach will be very busy this time of year so we encourage you to arrive early!

-Below are some details on places to stay and some of the public transportation that is available if you are not wanting to drive down.
-If you are taking your vehicle down we encourage you to car pool with friend.
+Below are some details on places to stay and some of the public transportation that is available if you prefer not to drive.
+If you are taking your vehicle we encourage you to carpool with a friend.

 All Things Local:

 New to the Muskegon area or coming in from out of town for the festival and not sure where to stay or eat?
 Check out Visit Muskegon for all your local info. www.visitmuskegon.org

 Campgrounds – There are 2 different campgrounds to choose from:

 - Tent Campground (Located next to Burning Foot event grounds)